Table of Contents

 Cascade Delete Pattern:

-public void CascadeDeleteAccount(string accountId)
+private void CascadeDeleteAccount(string accountId)

 {